Micemade/micemade-elements/README.md

 Time will tell.
 When we estimate plugin has enough added functionalities to Elementor, or some other reason, it will be available on wp.org.
 So far, install it from GitHub (Download zip or clone the repository) .

 **Changelog**
+= 0.2.4 =
+* Replaced all the CHECKBOX controls with SWITCHER controls

 = 0.2.3 =
 * Added automatic enabling of MM Mega Menu CPT for Micemade themes.